A continental framework for bamboo — connecting growers, builders, researchers, and policy across Europe.

 Mapping the European bamboo value chain.

-The Foundation’s first public initiative will be a searchable directory of European bamboo organisations — growers, nurseries, processors, manufacturers, builders, architects, and researchers — mapped across the full value chain.
-The directory will be a core benefit of partnership, giving partners priority visibility and verified listing status.
+The Foundation’s first public initiative is a free, openly accessible directory of European bamboo organisations — growers, nurseries, processors, manufacturers, builders, architects, and researchers — mapped across the full value chain.
+Listing is open to any qualifying organisation at no cost, published as a public resource for the whole sector and the people it serves.

 Development is underway.
 Details will be published in the first quarterly briefing.

-Five proposed working groups, each tied to a specific gap in the European bamboo sector.
+Eight working groups, each addressing a specific gap in the European bamboo sector.
+One is now active.
+The rest are open for leads.

 Cultivation & Land

-Species selection, soil and climate suitability, propagation, and stewardship practice across European biomes.
+Species registry, soil and climate suitability, propagation, and cultivation practice across European biomes.
+Anchored by the European Bamboo Atlas.

 Processing & Materials

-Harvesting, treatment, drying, lamination, and quality assurance for industrial and craft-scale processors.
+Harvesting, treatment, drying, lamination, EPDs, and quality assurance for industrial and craft-scale processors.
+Supply-chain readiness toward shared European processing capacity.

 Research & Evidence